-Cyberthreats to critical infrastructure Does your jurisdiction have any laws or regulations that specifically address cyberthreats to critical infrastructure or specific sectors?
+Cyberthreats to critical infrastructure

+Does your jurisdiction have any laws or regulations that specifically address cyberthreats to critical infrastructure or specific sectors?

 As per section 70 of the IT Act, the government may notify any computer resource that directly or indirectly affects the facility of CII to be a 'protected system'.
-CII means any computer resource of which the incapacitation or destruction can have a debilitating impact on national security, economy, public health or safety.
-Under the Information Technology (Information Security Practices and Procedures for Protected System) Rules 2018, specific cybersecurity practices are applicable in the context of a protected system, such as setting up an information security steering committee (Committee) to approve all information security officer (CISO) and carrying out vulnerability, threat or risk analysis on an annual basis and on a significant change or upgrade in the system, under intimation to the Committee.
-Significant changes in network configuration would need to be approved by the Committee, and organisations would need to ensure timely communication of cyber incidents to the Committee.
+'CII' means any computer resource of which the incapacitation or destruction can have a debilitating impact on national security, economy, public health or safety.
+Under the Information Technology (Information Security Practices and Procedures for Protected System) Rules 2018, specific cybersecurity practices are applicable in the context of a protected system, such as setting up an information security steering committee (Committee) to approve all information security policies relating to the protected systems, designating a chief information security officer and carrying out vulnerability, threat or risk analysis on an annual basis and on a significant change or upgrade in the system, under intimation to the Committee.
+Significant changes in network configuration would need to be approved by the Committee, and organisations would need to ensure timely communication of cyberincidents to the Committee.